 On a drive out towards the Boro River Janet and I stopped at a flooded grassland and watched a bird party frolicking on three little acacia trees, dropping down to drink clear water in some tyre tracks.
 Here’s the spot: Most of the action was in that small acacia dead-centre.

 Twenty three species within half an hour!
 It got quite “Shu’ Up!
 Another One?”
-Here are fifteen of them (Lee Ouzman pics mostly).
+Here are fourteen of them (Lee Ouzman pics mostly).

 These two black birds were mingling with the unsuspecting colourful hosts that they parasitise!